-Frank J. Albert, Ph.D. is a Principal in the Southern California office of Fish & Richardson.
-His practice emphasizes patent litigation in the areas of electrical/computer technology, optics, semiconductors, telecommunications, software, and nanotechnology.
+Frank J. Albert, Ph.D., focuses his practice on patent litigation in the areas of electrical/computer technology, optics, semiconductors, telecommunications, software, and nanotechnology.

-Prior to joining the firm, Dr. Albert was a Judicial Extern for The Hon.
-Judge Charles Breyer in the U.S. District Court for the Northern District of California (2006).
-Dr. Albert’s research experience includes work as a Graduate Research Assistant at Cornell University conducting scientific research into magnetic materials (1998-2002).
-He was also a Research Staff Member for Grandis, Inc. researching magnetic nanotechnology to aid in the development of a new magnetic based high speed computer memory (2002-2003).
+Prior to joining the firm, Frank was a judicial extern for the Honorable Charles Breyer of the U.S. District Court for the Northern District of California (2006).
+His research experience includes work as a graduate research assistant at Cornell University, where he conducted scientific research into magnetic materials (1998-2002).
+He was also a research staff member for Grandis Inc., where he researched magnetic nanotechnology to aid in the development of a new magnetic based high speed computer memory (2002-2003).

 Google Inc. adv.
 Northeastern University and Jarg Corporation (E.D.Tx.)
 (Defended Google in patent infringement litigation involving distributed databases; settled favorably shortly before trial.)

 Microsoft Corp. adv.
 Xpoint (D.Del.)
 (Defended Microsoft in patent litigation concerning data backup technology; settled favorably.)

 Microsoft Corp. adv.
 Lucent Technologies, Inc. (S.D.
 Cal.)
 (Defended Microsoft in patent litigation concerning speech compression software.
 The District Court awarded summary judgment of non-infringement and the Federal Circuit affirmed the holding at 525 F.3d 1200 (Fed.
 Cir.
 2008).)

 Amazon.com, Inc. adv.
 IBM Corp.
 (E.D.Tx.)
 (Counsel for plaintiff Amazon.com in patent litigation concerning online commerce and database technology; settled favorably.)